What is harm reduction?

 - Connecting to peers and community in other meaningful ways

-SERC Peer N Peer is a Winnipeg-based program to support the unique needs of the 2STLGBQ+ PnP community.
-This program is peer-led and includes the confidential distribution of PnP harm reduction supplies.
+SERC Peer N Peer was a Winnipeg-based program that supported the unique needs of the 2STLGBQ+ PnP community.
+This program was peer-led and included the confidential distribution of PnP harm reduction supplies.
 The program was piloted from April 2022 to March 2023.
 It is currently on hold while we look to secure more funding.
 In the meantime, please check out the resources here.

 This initiative was created in partnership with the Community-Based Research Centre with funding from Health Canada’s Substance Use and Addictions Program (SUAP).
 The views herein do not necessarily represent the views of Health Canada.